 - What innovation in the financial area would help?
 What is the role in the public & private sectors in doing this?

-The Sports Think Tank and Theos marked the launch of their jointly published report which assesses the changing face of sport in modern society.
+The Sports Think Tank and Theos marked the launch of their jointly published report with a roundtable to assess the changing face of sport in modern society.

 Sports Think Tank Launch